- The Fair Debt Collection Practices Act is the federal law that governs third-party debt collectors’ interactions with

 - Lawyers’ fees

 A judge in such a case may issue injunctive rulings that forbid the third-party debt collector from calling or sending letters to the debtor.
 Such rulings can be avoided in the first place if third-party debt collectors remain compliant with the FDCPA.

-If you're a creditor, make sure your collection agency stays in line.
-And if you're a debtor, you have recourse; while debts are scary, they're not the end of the world.
+If you’re a creditor, make sure your collection agency stays in line.
+If you’re a debtor, you have recourse; while debts are scary, they’re not the end of the world.